1.646.560.3205 andrew@oscarwildetours.com

 andrew@oscarwildetours.com

-10
+10 Days

 Book Your Gay Germany Trip

-Next tour September 2027
+Next tour September 9, 2027

 Germany Tour Details

-It is in Germany that the gay rights movement started, that scientific study of sexuality started, there were the first sex reassignment surgeries, and that there was the first city with a wild LGBTQ+ night life.
+It is in Berlin that the gay rights movement started, that scientific study of sexuality started, there were the first sex reassignment surgeries, and that there was the first city with a wild LGBTQ+ night life.
 Then of course there was the horrifying backlash, the oppression and mass murder of the Nazi years.
 But even then, there were incredible ant-Nazi gay heroes—including the founder of the most famous resistance group, Munich University’s White Rose.
 And since the war there has been plenty of LGBTQ+ history—and nightlife—too, starting in the 1970s, when Freddie Mercury’s favorite hangout was in Munich, and leading to today, when Berlin and Munich are both among the openest, most LGBTQ+ friendly of the world’s major cities.

 And this is the tour that will show you it all, the history (including its horrifying sides), the culture, and as always with Oscar Wilde Tours, the LGBTQ+ sides of the story that are generally ignored—does anyone else remember that Hans Scholl was gay, for instance?
 See it all while staying in excellent hotels, eating in charming restaurants, hearing from Professor Lear and his top-notch guides, and getting to know a group of like-minded LGBTQ+ people!